 The key takeaway from the new guidance is: “Dress policies for men and women do not have to be identical.
 However, the standards imposed should be equivalent.
 This means there must be similar or equivalent rules laid down for both male and female employees.”

-Lara Murray, a Palmers Associate and employment law expert, said: “Although it is good to see the Government making some form of effort to tackle discriminatory dress codes within the workplace, without the additional legislation there to enforce these guidelines, it all seems a little bit redundant.
+Samantha Randall, a Palmers Solicitor and employment law expert, said: “Although it is good to see the Government making some form of effort to tackle discriminatory dress codes within the workplace, without the additional legislation there to enforce these guidelines, it all seems a little bit redundant.

 “It is all well and good offering advice to employers on how they can ensure their employees are not made to feel uncomfortable or discriminated against, but the lack of measures to tackle those who deliberately abuse their position means those that do, will probably carry on doing so.”